Diverticulosis & Diverticulitis

 The sigmoid colon has the specialized job of contracting vigorously to maintain a high pressure.
 This action regulates the movement of stool into the rectum.
-And since the sigmoid is a high pressure part of the colon, it is here that most diverticuli occur.
+And since the sigmoid is a high pressure part of the colon, it is here that most diverticula occur.

 Diverticulosis means that there are pockets or projections extending out from the colon.
 These occur very gradually over a long period of time.
 They occur along the natural weak points in the bowel wall.

 The pockets develop because of the pressure exerted within by the contracting colon.
-As noted earlier, since the sigmoid colon has the highest pressure in the colon, it is here that most diverticuli occur.
+As noted earlier, since the sigmoid colon has the highest pressure in the colon, it is here that most diverticula occur.
 Because of these bubble-like projections, the sigmoid often becomes thickened and narrowed.
 When this happens, significant changes in the bowel function can occur, such as discomfort, diarrhea, and/or constipation.

 Who Gets Diverticulosis?

 Since it takes so long to develop, diverticulosis usually appears later in life.
 However, it is not uncommon to see this occur in people who are in their 30s.
 Eventually the colon, especially the sigmoid colon, becomes studded with these pockets.
 The disorder is mostly one of Western society.
 It is uncommon in rural Africa and India.
 The diet in these areas consists of unprocessed foods and grains with a very high fiber content.
 So, increased fiber ingestion may have great benefit.